-Measure A is a ballot initiative proposing to permanently ban non-hosted short-term vacation rentals, in non-exempt areas of La Quinta by December 31, 2024.
+Measure A is a ballot initiative proposing to permanently phase-out and ban non-hosted short-term vacation rentals, in non-exempt areas of the City of La Quinta by December 31, 2024.

 What does a "No" vote on Measure A mean?